ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > Explain why the names of these pages make sense for your site's audience.

-> naming the pages after the genres of books included allowes the user to search for a book/content in the specific genre that the reader desires to engage with.
-All content is geared towards the historically inclined reader, but breaking down those catagories streamlines the experience.
+> Naming the navigation pages after book genres included in the site allows the user to easily search for information about a book in the particular genre that most aligns with their goals.
+All content is geared towards the historically inclined reader, but breaking down that catagory streamlines the experience of searching for content in my site, thus making it more accessable.
+Additionally the inclusion of more catagories accounts for the familiarity of the user as some users may not know what a given catagory means.

 ## Visual Themes (Milestone 3)